G.S. Iraklis Thessaloniki (women's basketball)

 G.S.
 Iraklis Thessalonikis is the women's basketball team of the multisports club of G.S.
 Iraklis Thessalonikis based in the city of Thessaloniki, Macedonia, Greece.
 The club's colours are blue and white, inspired by the flag of Greece.
 They play their home matches at Ivanofeio Sports Arena.
-As of 2025, the club competes in the second–tier level Greek A2 National Division.
+As of 2026, the club competes in the third–tier level Greek Women National League.

 History

 G.S.
 Iraklis Thessalonikis was the first champion of the Greek League, in 1967.
 Iraklis Thessalonikis won 3 more championships, in 1968, 1971 and 1972.
 However, in the following years the club was weakened.
 In the 2018–2019 season, Iraklis Thessalonikis finished in the second-last place in A1 National Division and was relegated to A2 National Division.
 In the 2022–2023 season, Iraklis Thessalonikis won the championship of A2 National Division.